 Classic Combo of Mosaic Glass + Stone Tiles

 This elegant backsplash design consists of a perfect combo of 4-inch stone tiles in two bottom rows and glowing glass mosaic sheets in the field behind the range hood.
-The glass surface comes in overall is 1 x 1-inch measures.
+The glass surface comes in an overall 1 x 1-inch measure.

 Mosaic tiles are usually not a perfect choice to place right behind the cooking range, since they have quite a lot of grout lines.
 Otherwise, to avoid discoloration, make it confirm that the grout is very well sealed.
 A dark color grout can do well also, in this regard.